Blow-up and sharp lifespan estimates to the weakly coupled system of structurally damped wave equations with critical nonlinearities: Conclusion and Open problems

 \section{Conclusion and Open problems}

-Throughout this paper, we investigate the sharp condition of modulus of continuity that guarantees the global existence of solution.
-Furthermore, when the solution exists locally and blows up in finite time, we achieve the sharp lifespan estimates for the solution.
+Throughout this paper, we investigate the sharp condition of modulus of continuity that guarantees the global existence of Sobolev solutions.
+Furthermore, when the solution exists locally and blows up in finite time, we achieve the sharp lifespan estimates for solutions.
 In future work, we are interested in studying the following weakly coupled system of semilinear structurally damped $\sigma$-evolution equations with critical nonlinearities: